Fear and Love and Teachers of A Course in Miracles

 The solution is to look past the idol.
 Just forget about it.
 The idol has no power but what you give it; the special relationship only has the power you give it.
 Let it go.
 Let what happens, happen.
 Let what doesn’t happen also happen.
 You’ll see that the objects go nowhere, and the narrative apparently giving them meaning also goes nowhere, but the desire creating them . . .

-The rabbits are me and Chrisoula at our wedding!
-See our Greek crowns?
-Fionnghuala made them for our most recent anniversary.
+The rabbits represent a Greek wedding!
+See the Greek crowns?
 The ikon in the lower right was a gift from my mother-in-law – she purchased it at a Greek monastery.
-The little wickless candles and their holder were a Christmas gift from Fionnghuala, who understands in a deep way how altars function.
+The little wickless candles and their holder were also a Christmas gift.

 . . . that shifts in a subtle but powerful way.
 Its generative capacity turns to life and renewal, rebirth in forgiveness, rather than death, sterility and mere repetition.